 Have you switched to USB Flash drives or thumb drives for your clients yet?
 What do you love about them?
 Please share in the comments!

-Visit PhotoFlashDrive by Pexagon to get 25% off all USB drives all the time by using the links in this post.
-Again, no more need to enter a special code when checking out!
+Visit PhotoFlashDrive to get great prices on all USB drives all the time by using the links in this post.

-DISCLOSURE: There are affiliate links in this post for PhotoFlashDrive by Pexagon Tech.
+DISCLOSURE: There are affiliate links in this post for PhotoFlashDrive.
 I will receive a small commission on purchases made through them; that money goes towards keeping the site up and running and supporting my travel habit.
 I was not paid to write this post, and all opinions in this post are my own.
-I paid full price (minus the 25% off coupon) for all products featured in this post.
+I paid full price (minus any coupons they had at the time) for all products featured in this post.

 Latest posts by Christine (see all)